dfishe17/QuantumPortal/README.md

-Quantum blockchain network that utilizes qubits and superpositioning through source code, libraries, and an api that provides connection to a quantum computer

 The Quantum Portal is a sophisticated platform that combines quantum computing with blockchain technology.
 The development process involved several key phases:

 Core Architecture: